 The site still churns out 18 articles a day, all designed to make you more productive.

-Lifehacker earns its primary revenue from advertising revenue and it’s been one of the top earning blogs since it’s inception.
+Lifehacker earns its most of its revenue from advertising and it’s been one of the top-earning blogs since it’s inception.

 #12.
 Timothy Sykes

 Founder – Timothy Sykes

 Income – $165,000 per month

 Timothy Sykes is a multimillionaire stock trader who famously earned $4 million while day trading in college.